 4. The learner with a potential specialism

-Often this student can be perceived as having a low ability, despite having a medium to high interest level, coupled with a high level of readiness.
+Often this pupil can be perceived as having a low ability, despite having a medium to high interest level, coupled with a high level of readiness.
 One of the key considerations when assessing how to nurture a niche learner is patience.
 Teachers must be prepared to accept that it will take a while longer for this type of student to establish his or her full potential.

 5. The unmotivated learner

 For any number of reasons, this learner may feel unmotivated and lacks interest, despite presenting solid levels of ability and readiness.
 However, this type of learner has a highly active mind, so it is imperative to keep him or her interested so that he or she can find the motivation to focus on a particular subject.

 Typically, this learner presents high levels of ability, is well equipped with readiness to learn and has a keen interest in his or her chosen subjects.
 However, teachers must work hard not to overlook these model students.
 A student with a high ability level is likely to crave stimulation at all times, which comes hand in hand with a desire for attention.

 A student with a low ability and a low readiness to learn may have trouble expressing themselves in learning environments.
 Educators should not be despondent in their approach to dealing with this student.
 While this learner’s ability may impede him or her from achieving the same grades as those in higher sets, there is no reason why they should not be encouraged to make the best of their abilities.

 After distinguishing between these seven types of learners in the classroom, it’s necessary to fully understand the common levels of readiness, ability, and interest that apply to each.
 Once these different elements have been identified in each learner, specific techniques can be implemented to engage each type of pupil in the most effective way.

 Find ways to engage your classroom with a free demo of our ActivPanel – either virtual, remote, or on-site.